-Summit Plummit – Must be 48 inches tall to ride this attraction.
+Summit Plummet: Must be 48 inches tall to ride this attraction

-Tikes Peak – Children under 4 feet tall play here with their parents.
+Tikes Peak: Children under four feet tall play here with their parents

-Children under 10 are not allowed admission into BB unless accompanied by an adult.
+Children under 10 are not allowed admission into Blizzard Beach unless accompanied by an adult.

 What attractions can the whole family enjoy?

-Melt Away Bay – constant bobbing gentle waves the whole family
+Melt Away Bay: Constant bobbing gentle waves the whole family can enjoy

 What is Mt.
 Gushmore and what rides are on it?

 Mt.
-Gushmore is the centerpiece of BB.
-Its snow-covered peaks tower over the waterpark and mark the beginning of several of BB’s rides.
+Gushmore is the centerpiece of Blizzard Beach.
+Its snow-covered peaks tower over the waterpark and mark the beginning of several of Blizzard Beach’s rides.